 At fraudLog ("fraudLog, LLC") we believe that our customers ("end-users") should be treated the same as we would want to be treated.
 Therefore we would like you to know how we collect and use the data we may have that can be related to your identity.
 To achieve a full understanding and awareness of our operations and ethics, you should read this policy in its entirety.

 - Collection and Use of Personally Identifiable Information

 fraudLog only collects personally identifiable data such as the name, address, phone number and/or email address when it's voluntarily provided by end-users while using the services.
-This type of information is collected via online forms but not limited to other communication methods such as electronic, written and verbal.
-This information is not shared with any third-parties other than those that are absolutely dependents to have this information collected for functional usage, such as payment processors.
+This type of information is collected via online forms but is not limited to other communication methods such as electronic, written, and verbal.
+This information is not shared with any third parties other than those that are absolutely dependent to have this information collected for functional usage, including payment processors.

-fraudLog requires IP address, device information, user agent (web browser) and location information to associate with account signup for the following purposes:
+fraudLog requires an IP address, device information, user agent (web browser), and location information to associate with account signup for the following purposes:

 a.
 Maintenance of an account

 c.
 Prevent and counteract events of abuse monitoring and TOS violations

 - Website visitor statistics data collection